Nevenall/blades-in-the-dark/src/01-the-basics.md

 During the game session, mark xp:

 - When you make a **desperate action roll**.
 Mark 1 xp in the attribute for the action you rolled.
-For example, if you roll a desperate /Skirmish/ action, you mark xp in /Prowess/*.* When you roll in a **group action** that’s desperate, you also mark xp.
+For example, if you roll a desperate {Skirmish} action, you mark xp in {Prowess}*.* When you roll in a **group action** that’s desperate, you also mark xp.

 At the end of the session, review the **xp triggers** on your character sheet.
 For each one, mark 1 xp if it happened at all, or mark 2 xp if it happened a lot during the session.
 The xp triggers are: